regentmarkets-repo-archive/binary-next-gen/README.md

 cordova run ios
 ```

-the bove command apply for other flatforms , simply replace ios for the flatform name.
+the above command apply for other platforms, simply replace ios for the platform name.

 ## Build new mobile app version